automatarium/automatarium/CONTRIBUTING.md

 Prefix new feature branches with feat.
 When complete, submit a PR into dev.

 🔧 `fix/branch`
-When fixing a bug, prefix branches with bug.
+When fixing a bug, prefix branches with fix.
 When complete, submit a PR into dev.

 🔮 `refactor/branch`
 For refactoring code.
 When complete, submit a PR into dev.